 Each child’s progress is carefully monitored, where we regularly observe the children during play and adult directed activities to assess their stage of development and in order to plan for the next steps in their learning and ensure all children reach their full potential.

 Nursery works very closely with the Reception teachers and children as a Foundation Stage Unit.
-The children are able to access the Nursery and Reception garden and classrooms during the course of the week, where they experience a wide range of learning opportunities.
-All Nursery and Reception staff get to know the children across the Foundation Stage exceptionally well.
+The children are able to access the Nursery and Reception garden and throughout the year.
+This enables all Nursery and Reception staff get to know the children across the Foundation Stage exceptionally well.
 Younger and older children play and learn from each other and all children experience a smooth transition when it is time for Nursery children to move on to Reception, as the staff and classrooms are so familiar to them.